cosmos/cosmos-sdk/docs/architecture/adr-031-msg-service.md

 In [ADR 021](./adr-021-protobuf-query-encoding.md), we introduced a method `RegisterQueryService` to `AppModule` which allows for modules to register gRPC queriers.

-To register `Msg` services, we attempt an more extensible approach by converting `RegisterQueryService` to a more generic `RegisterServices` method:
+To register `Msg` services, we attempt a more extensible approach by converting `RegisterQueryService` to a more generic `RegisterServices` method:

 ```go